-A nature-based micro school for grades K-8, coming Fall of 2023 just outside the city of Harrisonburg, VA.
+Progressive education in a micro-school forest-adjacent setting for grades K-8, just outside the city of Harrisonburg, VA

 We believe that all children can benefit from greater connection to nature and the outdoors.
 We strive to encourage the natural playfulness and curiosity of our students as they build their own connections to each other and to the natural world, while using project-based activities to reinforce a love of learning.

-Our staff provide an enriching educational experience with strong focus on STEM within a positive-minded community that also provides regular Spanish instruction.
+Our staff provide an enriching educational experience with a focus on outdoor experiences and STEM learning within a positive-minded community that also provides regular Spanish instruction.

 We believe that child, teacher, family, and community are all instrumental to the collaborative learning process.
 At Edson Forest School, we strive to provide a nurturing and supportive environment that strengthens social bonds and encourages academic growth.
 We believe in de-emphasizing rote learning and encourage deeper understanding of topics through hands-on activities and learner-directed projects.
 Our students will practice problem solving and self-reliance while also broadening their academic knowledge base; these skills will not only provide a strong support for future growth and development, but each success will also help the child develop a love of learning.